Amigos Hospitalito Atitlán (AHA) has a 12 member Board

 Kenneth L. Bachenberg, MD

-Ken is Chief Medical Officer and Patient Safety Officer at PeaceHealth at the St Joseph Medical Center in Bellingham, WA.
+Recently retired, Ken was Chief Medical Officer and Patient Safety Officer at PeaceHealth at the St Joseph Medical Center in Bellingham, WA.
 Previously, Ken was PeaceHealth’s Medical Director of Perioperative Surgical Services.
 Prior to joining PeaceHealth, he was an anesthesiologist at Bellingham Anesthesia Associates for 23 years.
 Since 2007, Ken has made regular missions to Santiago Atitlán, Guatemala; medical and with the St. Paul’s Episcopal Church.
 Since 2009, he has participated in surgical team and anesthesia training in Managua, Nicaragua with Health Volunteers Overseas.
 A graduate of Creighton University (Omaha, NE), he was Chief Anesthesia Resident and Critical Care Fellow at the University of Washington in Seattle.

 Zoe is a Research Coordinator at the Mixed Methods Research Lab in the Department of Family Medicine at Penn Medicine.
 She grew up in the Philadelphia suburbs and began to spend her summers in Central America as a high school student.
 She first traveled to Guatemala as an undergraduate at the University of Pennsylvania as part of the Guatemala Health Initiative—a partnership between UPenn and Hospitalito Atitlán.
 She fell in love with Santiago Atitán, and just three weeks after graduating from Penn with a B.A. in Health & Societies, moved back to south shores of the lake to work as a fellow in HA’s development office for two years.
 During this time, Zoe came to know the Hospitalito extremely well and brings her recent experiences living and working in Santiago to the board.